nodatime/tzvalidate/format.md

   read as a table.
 - The transition instant is expressed in UTC and in ISO-8601 extended format to be as simple as possible to parse in code if desired.
-- The range of 1905-2035 is just about within the bounds that zdump supports
+- The range of 1905-2035 is just about within the bounds that zdump supports.
+(More recent implementations appear to support earlier and later dates, but we can be a bit more conservative and still have a good deal of confidence.)

 Ideal format
 ----